Siyabonga-Gregory/neatcracker/README.md

 # How to use this bat file ?
 Start the trial software then before the trial countdown expired , run the bat file as administrator

-Please, note your computer time won't be accurrate  😂 meaning you have to update your computer time as soon you done using the  trial and make sure you have close the bat file.
+Please, note your computer time won't be accurate 😂 meaning you have to update your computer time as soon you're done using the trial software and make sure you have close the bat file.

 ![neatcracker](https://user-images.githubusercontent.com/19228713/149339541-092aa33f-6148-4011-8c66-ad9b77d8d789.png)